vincent-peugnet/wcms/README.md

 While developing JS code it is useful to run webpack in watch mode so that the bundles get built at each file change.
 To do so, use the following command:

     make watch

+To run both the php dev server and webpack in watch mode, it is possible to run:

+    make dev

 Run checks
 ---------